awemorris/suika3/README.md

 ## Quality Assurance

-Reliability is a function of time.
+In `Software Engineering`, reliability is a function of time.
 As Suika3 is currently in its pre-release phase, we define its cumulative operational time as zero.
 Consequently, formal quality metrics are not yet applicable.

 ### Our Path to Stability